HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 - HCL Volt MX Foundry components supporting K8s Helm deployments are now available

 ## All  Digital Experience Versions (8.5, 9.0, 9.5)

+### Updated version of Amazon RDS with Oracle in System Requirements

+=== "Containers"
+    Oracle Database Standard and Enterprise Edition 21c and Oracle on Amazon Relational Database Service are added as supported databases in the System requirements.
+See the topic [Databases](../../get_started/system_requirements/kubernetes/databases.md) for more information.

+=== "On-Premises"
+    Oracle Database Standard and Enterprise Edition 21c and Oracle on Amazon Relational Database Service are added as supported databases in the System requirements.
+See the topic [Databases](../../get_started/system_requirements/kubernetes/databases.md) for more information.

 ### Web Content Manager - Rendering WCM comments in themes and external components